Skip to content

 The most obvious win you'll see is in your team's efficiency.
 Start by measuring the change in document processing time.
 How long did an invoice take to get from receipt to payment before IDP, and how long does it take now?

-Key performance metrics to watch
+The most important metrics to watch

 The most obvious win you'll see is in your team's efficiency.
 Start by measuring the change in document processing time.
 How long did an invoice take to get from receipt to payment before IDP, and how long does it take now?
 Beyond time, look at throughput—how many documents can you get through in a day or an hour?
 A great metric to watch is the straight-through processing (STP) rate.
 This tells you what percentage of documents fly through the system from start to finish without anyone needing to touch them.
 A high STP rate is a fantastic sign your IDP is doing its job and freeing up your team for more valuable work.